johnjackoleary/cfi-commonplace-book/Lesson Plans/Instrument/IR.2 Instrument Scan, Basic Attitude Instrument Flight.md

   - lesson
 ---
 ### Objective
-Understand and practice instrument scan procedures, instrument interpretation, common errors, and partial panel procedures in case of system failure.
+Understand and practice instrument scan procedures, instrument interpretation, and common errors in case of system failure.

 ### Resources
 - Flight Deck Poster/Diagram ([Sporty's](https://www.sportys.com/cessna-172r-cockpit-poster.html) or from [[IFH]] such as [[Rectangular Scan.jpeg]])